 | UPCOMING LIVE ETHICS TRAINING BY THE OIG:|

 BROWARD ETHICS REVIEW FOR ELECTED OFFICIALS (4 hours)

 8:30 a.m. to 12:30 p.m.

-Click HERE for more information or to register
+Click HERE for more details and to register

 OIG’S ETHICS TRAINING MATERIALS:

 USING ONLINE ETHICS TRAINING TO SATISFY THE BROWARD CODE OF ETHICS OR THE STATE CODE OF ETHICS:

 - If there is a charge, you must contact the provider and pay its fee to access the materials.

 - Once you've paid the fee or if there is no fee, you should view (or listen) to the video (or audio) to completion.
 Mere self-study by your review of written materials (hard copy or electronic) does not suffice as "training."